PrinceOfBorgo/picoCTF2018-keygen-me-2/README.md

 `validate_key`, instead, checks if the provided key verifies 12 constraints (`key_constraint_01`, ... ,`key_constraint_12`).
 Each one of these functions sets constraints on some of the characters: each character is converted to an integer value by `ord` function that assignes values `0-9` to digits and `10-35` to letters, some sort of operation is made on them such that adding (or subtracting) these values together and taking the remainder by `36`.
 The result must be equal to an arbitrary value.

 If all the conditions are satisfied, the key is granted to be a valid one and running the program with that key as first argument we will get the flag.
-Remember that you have to run the program inside the picoCTF online shell or via and `ssh` session.
+Remember that you have to run the program inside the picoCTF online shell or through an `ssh` session.

 ## Solution
 Since we want to find solutions the satisfy certain constraints, I solved the problem using [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming).
 In particular I made [this program](https://github.com/PrinceOfBorgo/picoCTF2018-keygen-me-2/blob/master/keygen.pl) in [SWI-Prolog](https://www.swi-prolog.org/) using `clpfd` library that allows to use contraint programming over finite fields.
 I suppose that the hint of the problem refers to [Z3 Theorem Prover](https://en.wikipedia.org/wiki/Z3_Theorem_Prover) that I don't know, maybe I will study it in the future.